Back to the Future Part III (video game): Reception

 The game was reviewed in 1992 in Dragon #180 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 2 out of 5 stars.

 The Spectrum version received a Crash Smash award, and got to number 2 in the sales charts in July 1991, behind Teenage Mutant Ninja Turtles, from the same publisher.

+Electronic Gaming Monthly's reviewers gave the Genesis version very low scores, averaging 3.25 out of 10, calling it "no fun at all" and "a disappointment from start to finish".